John Howard Baldino

 Hi there!
 My name is Shevie Barnes.
 I reside in Cape Coral, FL.
 My most recent works as a leader have been as a middle/high school teacher in Jacksonville, FL.
 I was led to return to school to earn my education degree this is my most current goal.
 I earned my AA degree at Florida State College and now attend Western Governors University online.
 I enjoy reading, writing, singing, and sign language.
 I am a youth director for middle school class at my church and am working to create a disability awareness group in my area.

-My name is Derek.
-I am from Tallahassee.
-I enjoy going camping, going to the beach, going to church, and spending time with my family and friends.
-I also enjoy listening to country music.
+My name is Derek, and I’m from Tallahassee.
+I’ve been a member of the FYC since November 2010 and I love it!
+I enjoy going camping, going to the beach, going to church, listening to country music, and spending time with my family and friends.
 I like watching TV, especially sit-coms and college football broadcasts.
 I bleed garnet and gold.
-I also like doing things on computers.
-In fact, I recently graduated from Florida State University with a degree in Information Technology and I’m now currently hunting for a job.
-In addition to being on the youth council, I volunteer in the media department at my church and also lead the scout group out of my church, which is a part of a national organization called Royal Rangers.
-I’m in charge of all aspects of our local Outpost.
-My involvement in all of these things keeps me busy but I wouldn’t have it any other way and it allows me to continue to grow as a leader and shows others I don’t let my disabilities stop me from doing anything I want to do!
+I graduated from Florida State University with a degree in Information Technology and now currently work full-time at my alma mater in their IT Services department.
+In addition to being on the Florida Youth Council, I volunteer in the media department at my church and lead my church’s scout group, the Royal Rangers.
+My involvement in all of these things keeps me quite busy these days, but I wouldn’t have it any other way.
+It allows me to continue to grow as a leader, and shows others that I don’t let my disabilities stop me from doing anything I want to do!

 Hi, my name is Alexander, but most people call me Alex.
 I am 22 years old, and I was born in Philadelphia, Pennsylvania, but I’ve lived in Florida for most of my life.
 I currently attend Polk State College, but I’m planning on transferring after I get my Associate in Science.
 My major is Criminal Justice, so I plan on having a job in law enforcement.
 I was diagnosed with Asperger Syndrome at the age of 5, but I will not let my disability define who I am.
 I used to volunteer at a food pantry for three years, and now I volunteer to help build doors or provide other resources to help people in need.
 In my free time, I exercise, and I love to live-stream or broadcast on Twitch.tv and YouTube.
 I do a podcast with my friends and enjoy playing video games.
 My dream is to one day write and direct a feature film and put it on the big screen so the whole world can see!
 This is my first year as an official member of the FYC, and I will continue on with the tradition of helping people with disabilities to get the resources and benefits they need to support their lives and strive for a better world.